Azure/iot-hub-device-update-yocto/README.md

 ### Recommendations for Adapting for Production Images
-Like is said at the beginning of this document this repository is inteded to be a proof-of-concept.
+Like is said at the beginning of this document this repository is intended to be a proof-of-concept.
 It is not intended to be a production ready drag and drop solution for building images to be used in the field.
 Within this repository We've made some recommendations for what might need to be changed but these recommendations should be taken as just that, recommendations.

 ## Question?
 Comment?
 Bug?

 Please create a GitHub issue and we'll get back to you as soon as we're able.
 Your feedback is integral to improving the agent, our software practices, and product direction.
-We're always happy to chat, but please RTFM (read the full manual) before posting.
+We're always happy to chat.